ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.openknx/README.md

 ## migrate Influx

--   login to your IOBroker server with command influx
+-   login via SSH to your IOBroker and run command influx
 -   use iobroker (or your specific database listed via command show databases)
 -   list entries with: show measurements
 -   copy tables with command: select \* into "entry_new" from "entry_old";
+    where entry_new points to the old adapter object path and entry_new the openknx adapter instance
 -   set influx enabled for new object entry_new

 # howto use the adapter & basic concept